wavesourav/dbms-collegefest/README.md

 # dbms-collegefest
-create a database named 'ktj' in phpmyadmin and paste the code ktj.sql in the sql section of phpmyadmin.Thats all enjoy surfing
+create a database named 'ktj' in phpmyadmin and paste the code ktj.sql in the sql section of phpmyadmin.Thats all enjoy surfing ps xampp is a prereq